uri-yanover/4qbits/_posts/2022-04-16-a-fateful-full-stack-decision.md

 # Analysis
 The substantial difference between solution architectures is their "scaling curves"; all platforms require some kinds of up-front investment to get anything out all and some kind of incremental investment to support more complex features as they come along.

 The guiding pattern of thought when comparing these sub-options is – how much work overall is the team expected to carry out during the next year?
-If it's "a lot", we should minimize the overall lowest development cost per feature; if it's "one", we need to select the platform with the lowest onboarding cost.
+If it's "a lot", we should aim for the overall lowest development cost per feature; if it's "one", we need to select the platform with the lowest onboarding cost.
 If we're unsure, we should focus on a low-cost one-off and postpone making a longer-term decision in an agreed-upon way.

 Let's analyze the implications according to the 4 dimensions:
 1. All of the listed solutions serve the stated *Mission*, although there's a difference between a "blank-slate" application as opposed to the "opinionated" frameworks: the "blank-slate" approach allows absolute freedom at the cost of much greater complexity.
 This freedom is only useful if we foresee use cases that cannot be reasonably supported by the framework.